jedld/droiuby-doo/README.md

 This tutorial assumes you have installed the Android SDK and attached your android phone to the computer.
 This should also work on the android emulator but you must install the droiuby application on the emulator manually.

-1. Create a new project
+Create a new project

 Example:

     ~ $ drby new hello_world
     ~ $ cd hello_world

-2. Package and Execute the app.
+Package and Execute the app.
 At this point make sure your phone is connected to your computer via the usb cable.

 Example:

     ~ $ drby gopack

-3. If successful, droiuby should boot and load your "hello world" app.
-If it does not, you may attempt to run droiuby manually from your phone and then repeat step 2.
+If successful, droiuby should boot and load your "hello world" app.
+If it does not, you may attempt to run droiuby manually from your phone and then repeat the previous step.

 Testing without the Android SDK
 ===============================